 Storage Instructions

-- Refrigerate - Store in an airtight container and refrigerate for 2-3 days.
+- Refrigerate - Store in an airtight container in the fridge for 2-3 days.

-- Freeze - Freeze on a baking tray until frozen, once frozen transfer to a freezable container/ziplock bag and freeze for up to 3 months.
+- Freeze - Freeze on a tray until frozen, once frozen transfer to a freezable container/ziplock bag and freeze for up to 2 months.

-- Reheat - Thaw then gently heat them through in a dry frying pan.
+- Reheat - Thaw, then gently heat them through in a dry frying pan until warmed through.

 Looking for more healthy kid recipes?Sign up for my free recipe newsletter to get new family friendly recipes in your inbox each week!
 Find me sharing more kid-friendly inspiration on Pinterest and Instagram.